Roland Wakelin: Career

 From 1924 to 1941, he worked for the commercial art firm of O'Brien Publishers.
 From Wakelin’s return to Australia in 1924 and through the 1930s, he experienced lean times.
 “His job as a commercial artist at O’Brien Publishers was halved during the Depression.”
 From 1942 to 1949, he worked in the drawing department of Edward H O'Brien, who were joint venturers with the Postmaster General's Department (now Telstra) for the end-to-end production of the Yellow Pages, a local Australian business directory.
 He was in Melbourne in 1950–51 teaching at the National Gallery School then in the University of Sydney from 1952 teaching part-time, mostly to architecture students.
 From 1956 to 1957, he toured Europe, visiting England, The Netherlands, France and Italy.

-He was an affable, sociable man of considerable attainments in fields other than painting - he read widely and had a fine bass voice, with a repertoire from popular songs and Gilbert & Sullivan to Mozart and Bach.
-Wakelin, De Maistre and Grace Cossington Smith are regarded as founding the modern movement in Sydney.
+Along with De Maistre and Grace Cossington Smith, Wakelin is regarded as the founder of the modern movement in Sydney.

 A retrospective of Wakelin’s work was held by the Art Gallery of New South Wales in 1967.
 The exhibition highlighted how Wakelin’s subject matter revolved around his personal life and holidays.
 The landscapes included scenes from Hinton, Bathurst, Mount Saddleback, Terrigal, and Canberra.
 More personal subject matter included his daughter Judith, his wife Estelle, Roland Jr., and close friend and fellow artist, Douglas Dundas.

 In 2003, Newcastle Region Art Gallery held an exhibition of Wakelin’s paintings, the first comprehensive exhibition since the 1967 retrospective.
 The gallery described the artists’ search for artistic expression as beginning “from near abstraction, through a post-impressionistic and Cézannesque interpretation of the 1920s and 1930s, to a romantic vision in later life.”